kopptr/svf-acolyte-guild/docs/Rubrics/Feasts and Solemnities/Easter Vigil.md

 - [[Master of Ceremonies]] assists with baptismal candles.

 ##### Renewal of Baptismal Promises
-- Godparents light the newly baptized's [[Hand Candle]]s.
+- Godparents light the newly baptized's [[Hand Candle|Hand Candles]].
-- Servers without other tasks light [[Hand Candle]]s from the newly baptized, and then light the peoples' [[Hand Candle]]s throughought the whole church. **The newly baptized may also be helping light the people's candles**.
+- Servers without other tasks light [[Hand Candle|Hand Candles]] from the newly baptized, and then light the peoples' [[Hand Candle|Hand Candles]] throughout the whole church. **The newly baptized may also be helping light the people's candles**.
 	- #todo [[Lucifer]]s 2 and 4 should help.
-Should they come down with [[Hand Candle]]s at this point?
+Should they come down with [[Hand Candle|Hand Candles]] at this point?
 Instead, should they have processed with hand candles so they're nearby?
 - [[Book Bearer]] 1 bears [[Missal]]
 - [[Holy Water Bearer]] helps Celebrant fill the [[Aspersorium]], and then bears it with him as he moves about the church, sprinkling.
 Route:
 		- Down Confessional aisle